 - Guests feel free to be themselves - not being watched suspiciously by staff.

-- Not a thoroughfare for staff.
+- The common/social areas are not a thoroughfare for staff.

-- Lit well at night.
+- The common/social areas are lit well at night.

-- Good wifi service in common area(s).
+- There is good wifi service in common area(s).

 Principle #5: Logistics are relaxed, trustworthy, professional, clear, certain, and feel safe.